Thank you to our partners and participants for helping to create a successful, productive and inspiring event.

 First held in London in 2011, the Global Government Summit brings together top leaders from the centre of government: those responsible for leading their national civil services and overseeing strategic development, organisational reform, workforce capabilities and culture change.

-Hosted in recent years by the Government of Singapore, the event attracts delegates holding roles including the Director of the Prime Minister’s Office, State Secretary, Cabinet Secretary, Clerk of the Privy Council, Head of the Civil Service, and Civil Service Chief Executive.
+Hosted since 2012 by the Government of Singapore, the event attracts delegates holding roles including the Director of the Prime Minister’s Office, State Secretary, Cabinet Secretary, Clerk of the Privy Council, Head of the Civil Service, and Civil Service Chief Executive.
 Topics vary from year to year, with delegates selecting subjects such as public sector productivity, digital government, leadership development, and the policy responses to issues such as inequality and migration.